-From 2005-2007, Brian toured his show BALL & Other Funny Stories About Cancer to medical schools and universities extensively through support of the Arnold P. Gold Foundation for Humanism in Medicine and the Canadian Association of Psychosocial Oncology, and then through lots of other organisations.
+Since 2003, Brian has toured his show BALL & Other Funny Stories About Cancer to medical schools and universities extensively, first through support of the Arnold P. Gold Foundation for Humanism in Medicine and the Canadian Association of Psychosocial Oncology, and then through lots of other organisations.
 Performances of BALL and follow-up workshops were brought as special events or keynote speeches at over 50 universities and organisations.
 Although BALL went into semi-retirement in 2007, upon moving to the UK, Brian began producing the show for new audiences, and crafting medical school lessons around autobiography and medical/performance ethics.
 Since 2009, Brian has worked as an Associate Artist for Performing Medicine, a project by the Clod Ensemble.
 During this time he’s convened courses, given workshops and performances at King’s College School of Medicine, Imperial University, Southampton University and Barts & The London Hospital, Sydney University Medical School and Harvard Medical School.

 Brian has published extensively in academic journals and popular publications on topics related to illness, performance, disability, and community.
-A collection of his plays (BALL & Other Funny Stories About Cancer) was published by Oberon in 2012.
+A collection of his plays (BALL & Other Funny Stories About Cancer) was published by Oberon in 2012 and reprinted in 2015.
 Also published in 2012 was a DVD compilation of his cancer/illness-related performance work, entitled CANCER CANCER CANCER CANCER CANCER: complete cancer works by Brian Lobel (Live Art Development Agency).
 Other research has appeared in Contemporary Theatre Review, Performance Research, PAJ, Beyond Masculinity, Access All Areas and many other places.
 Current research interests, beyond illness and disability, include intimate performance, interactive performance, performance & ethics, and performance & the economy.
 Brian is currently under contract for Theatre & Cancer, due out in 2018.